Best Film for the Nikon F

 - Slide film 6-8 stops

-35mm film that comes in metal canisters is used by the Nikon F. The film can also be called 135 film, and it is the most widely used film format.
+The Nikon F takes 35mm film that comes in canisters.
+The film can also be described as 135 film, and it’s the best-selling film format.

-All new 35mm film distributed today has a DX code.
-This lets cameras to auto-detect and set the ISO of the film canister put in the camera.
+Virtually all available 35mm film offered for sale at this point has a DX code.
+This makes it possible for cameras to detect and set the ISO of the canister loaded.

-There are only a few possible choices for where to have 35mm film processed.
-For a more in-depth discussion of the possible choices, you can check out my article on Where to Get Film Developed.
+You will find a few possibilities for where to have film developed.
+For a more thorough discussion of the options take a look at my article on Where to Develop Film.

-WARNING: Film doesn't get processed on location at big box stores and pharmacies.
-They ship film away to be developed by a 3rd party.
-Consequently, you won’t be given your processed negatives back.
+WARNING: Pharmacies and big box stores do not process film at the store.
+They ship the film off-site to be processed by a third party.
+Consequently, you won’t be given your developed negatives back.